coffeemug/defstartup/_drafts/productivity.md

 get done or not.
 Learning to deal with extrinsic tasks is 99% of the productivity battle.
 Here is what I do.

-__First__, I use a single centralized system to keep track of all extrinsic tasks.
-For me, that's e-mail.
-I process e-mail no more than twice a day -- in the morning and in the evening (I could probably get away with doing it only once, but I haven't tried that yet).
+__First__, I use e-mail as a single centralized system to keep track of all extrinsic tasks, and never immediately agree to do anything that takes more than thirty seconds.
+Instead, I ask people to e-mail me the task:

-I have a label in gmail called `incoming`, and every time I open the client, the first thing I do is label everything in my inbox as `incoming` and archive it.
-That's right, my first step is to completely clear the inbox in a few clicks.
-There is a cognitive burden I don't entirely understand with having e-mail in my inbox that disappears entirely when I use a label instead.
-Probably because I have some unshakable internal expectation that I should process everything in my inbox, where as a label can grow infinitely without causing me any apprehension.

-__Second__, I never immediately agree to do anything that takes more than thirty seconds.
-Here is what I say instead (in person, over Slack, etc.):

 > I'm working on something right now and can't commit to doing this.
 Could you send me an e-mail and I'll see if I can get to it?